TubercularOx/darkhaunter/Geekery/tarquin.md

 This context directly informs Tarquin’s response after Malack’s death.
 When Tarquin later cites the killing of his best friend as justification for [executing his own son](https://www.giantitp.com/comics/oots0913.html), the scene rests on the established depth of that relationship.
 Two significant bonds are placed in conflict, and Tarquin’s actions show that he does not treat either as disposable: first by offering his son protection from the consequences of his actions, and then by enforcing those consequences after that offer is refused.

+The thread has made it clear that storytelling doesn’t meet its standard of evidence.
+But this site exists so I don’t have to carry certain arguments in my head.
+So it stays here until I find a better place for it.

 ## Objection

 Some readers point to [this post](https://forums.giantitp.com/showsinglepost.php?p=25915532&postcount=3) as contradicting Tarquin being a Swordsage: